MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 :::image type="content" source="media/variables/set-var-action-properties.png" alt-text="Screenshot of the Set variable action.":::

 > [!IMPORTANT]
-> Reserved keywords cannot be used as variable names.
-For the full list of reserved keywords look [here](../reserved-keywords.md).
+> Reserved keywords can't be used as variable names.
+For the full list of reserved keywords go to [Reserved keywords in desktop flows](../reserved-keywords.md).

 To increase or decrease the value of a numeric variable, use the **Increase variable** and **Decrease variable** actions, respectively.